vimarsh244/mywebsite-hugo/content/posts/are-humans-turing-complete.md

 ---
 ## **What are Turing Machines?**

-A Turing machine developed by Alan Turing is considered the most basic form of Computer which can be simulated to replicate its logic.
+A Turing machine, developed by Alan Turing, is considered the most basic form of Computer which can be simulated to replicate its logic.

 In theory, a Turing machine consists of an infinite tape and a tape head.
 The tape consists of infinitely many squares, where every square is either empty or can store a symbol.
 The tape head is an active component that: reads the symbol on the square, follows a set of rules to determine whether to change the symbol on the square, determines whether to move left or right and repeats this procedure until the outcome of the rules says it should halt.